youmi-zym/TemporalStereo/README.md

 <strong>TemporalStereo Architecture</strong>, the first supervised stereo network based on video.
 </p>

-## Codebase is almost given, training on flyingthings3d is supported, other parts will be ready soon...
+## Codebase is almost given

+Currently, our codebase supports the training on flyingthings3d, while other parts will be ready soon...
+Besides, pretrained checkpoints on various datasets are already given, please refer to the following section.

 ## ⚙️ Setup